|Board of Trustees

-Jackson “Jack” Tai ’72 is a director of NYSE Euronext, The Bank of China Limited, MasterCard Incorporated, and Philips Electronics NV.
-He is also non-executive chairman of privately-held Brookstone, Inc., and a director of privately-held Cassis International.
+Jackson “Jack” Tai ’72 is a director of The Bank of China Limited, Singapore Airlines, MasterCard Incorporated, Royal Philips NV, and Eli Lilly and Company.
+He is also a director of privately held Russell Reynolds Associates and Brookstone Inc.

-Tai is former vice chairman and chief executive officer of both DBS Group Holdings and DBS Bank, and chairman of the DBS Group Holdings Management Committee.
-Tai joined DBS as Chief Financial Officer in July 1999 and was president and chief operating officer of DBS from January 2001 to June 2002.
+Tai was vice chairman and chief executive officer of both DBS Group Holdings and DBS Bank from June 2002 to December 2007.
+Tai joined DBS as chief financial officer in July 1999 and was president and chief operating officer of DBS from January 2001 to June 2002.
 DBS Bank is one of the largest financial services groups in Asia.

-Tai is a trustee of the Asian Art Museum of San Francisco, board member of the San Francisco Symphony, and the Committee of 100.
-Previously, Tai was a member of the Supervisory Board of ING Groep NV and its Audit Committee chairman, as well as a director of CapitaLand, Singapore Telecommunications, DBS Group Holdings, DBS Bank Limited, the Islamic Bank of Asia, and Jones Lang LaSalle.
+Tai also serves as a director of the Committee of 100, as a member of the Harvard China Advisory Group and the Harvard Business School Asia Pacific Advisory Board.
+Tai was a member of the Supervisory Board of ING Groep NV, as well as a director of NYSE Euronext, CapitaLand, Singapore Telecommunications, DBS Group Holdings, DBS Bank Limited, the Islamic Bank of Asia, and Jones Lang LaSalle.
+Tai was previously trustee of the Asian Art Museum of San Francisco and board member of the San Francisco Symphony.
 In April 1996, Tai was appointed to a 17-member White House Commission on United States-Pacific Trade and Investment Policy.